Truong2003-tqd/Advertising-Campaign-Performance-Analysis/README.md

 <img width="1401" height="500" alt="image" src="https://github.com/user-attachments/assets/8f01785e-4f2e-4632-aed8-7ac1d5a29fca" />
 </p>

 Conversion rate shows variable and dynamic correlations with both spend and impressions, depending on campaign duration and market segment.
 Because these relationships are not uniform across all scenarios, selecting the most suitable channel for a specific goal requires deeper analysis.
-To explore these dynamics and tailor strategies accordingly, please download the interactive dashboard [here] to uncover deeper insights.
+To explore these dynamics and tailor strategies accordingly, please download the interactive dashboard to uncover deeper insights.

 # Key Takeaways and Recommendations